-Refer to Interceptor Specification for more information on interceptor bindings.
+Refer to Interceptor Specification for more information.

 Chapter 2.
 Relationship to other specifications

 This specification defines a set of annotations to be used by classes or methods.
 The annotations are interceptor bindings.
 Therefore, this specification depends on the Java Interceptors and Contexts and Dependency Injection specifications define in Java EE platform.